tmorin/ceb/doc/usage/README.md

 The entry point is the [element()](element.md) builder.

-Then, the following builders can be used according the use cases of the future custom element:
+Then, the following builders can be used according to the purpose of the future custom element:

 * [property()](property.md)
 * [attribute()](attribute.md)